tottaka/Unity-ECS-Bugs/README.md

 Please feel free to PR if:
 * You found an undocumented bug.
 * You know a solution for an unsolved bug.
-* Have a better, working alternate solution for a solved bug.
+* You know a better, working alternative solution for a solved bug.

 ## Please select a Unity Version for specific bug tracking...